zacanger/niddesa/text/book/00-introduction.md

 # Introduction

-The Niddesa is an ancient part of the Pāli Canon, the traditional texts of Theravada Buddhism, from the Khuddaka Nikaya in the Sutta Piṭaka.
-It is a commentary on parts of the Sutta Nipāta, and is attributed to Venerable
-Sāriputta (Pāli; Sanskrit Sariputra).
+The Niddesa is an ancient part of the Pāli Canon, the traditional texts of Theravāda Buddhism, from the Khuddaka Nikāya (the 'small' or 'miscellaneous' collection) in the Sutta Piṭaka (the basket of discourses).
+It is a commentary on parts of the Sutta Nipāta (section of suttas), and is attributed to Venerable Sāriputta (Pāli; Sanskrit Śāriputra).
 There are two parts:

 * The Mahā Niddesa (Nd 1), a commentary on the Atṭḥaka Vagga (Sn 4)
 * The Cūlạ Niddesa (Nd 2), a commentary on the Pārāyana Vagga (Sn 5) and the Khaggavisānạ Sutta (Rhinoceros Sutta, Sn 1.3)

-While this text is a commentary on sections of the Sutta Nipāta, there's no need to be familiar with work first, as the verses commented on are translated here.
+While this text is a commentary on sections of the Sutta Nipāta, there's no need to be familiar with that work first, as the verses commented on are translated here.

 ## About This Translation